paulbouwer/k8s-cli-toolset/README.md

 > [kubens](https://github.com/ahmetb/kubectx) is a command line utility to make it easier to switch between Kubernetes namespaces.

+### linkerd

+[Linkerd](https://linkerd.io/2/overview/) is a service mesh for Kubernetes and other frameworks.
+It makes running services easier and safer by giving you runtime debugging, observability, reliability, and security—all without requiring any changes to your code.

+> The [linkerd](https://linkerd.io/2/reference/cli/) CLI is the primary way to interact with Linkerd.
+It can install the control plane to your cluster, add the proxy to your service and provide detailed metrics for how your service is performing.

 ### istioctl

 [Istio](https://istio.io) is an open platform that provides a uniform way to connect, manage, and secure microservices.
 Istio supports managing traffic flows between microservices, enforcing access policies, and aggregating telemetry data, all without requiring changes to the microservice code.
 Istio gives you:

-- Automatic load balancing for HTTP, gRPC, and TCP traffic.
-- Fine-grained control of traffic behavior with rich routing rules, retries, failovers, and fault injection.
-- A pluggable policy layer and configuration API supporting access controls, rate limits and quotas.
-- Automatic metrics, logs, and traces for all traffic within a cluster, including cluster ingress and egress.
-- Secure service-to-service authentication with strong identity assertions between services in a cluster.

 > [istioctl](https://istio.io/docs/reference/commands/istioctl.html) is a command line utility to create, list, modify, and delete configuration resources in the [Istio](https://istio.io/) system.

 ### helm

 [Helm](https://docs.helm.sh/) is the package manager for Kubernetes.
 It is a tool that streamlines installing and managing Kubernetes applications.
 Think of it like apt/yum/homebrew for Kubernetes.

 > [helm](https://github.com/kubernetes/helm) is a tool for managing Helm Charts.
 Helm Charts are packages of pre-configured Kubernetes resources.
 Only the helm client is installed.
 You will need to install the tiller component into your Kubernetes cluster using `helm init`.